ResilientOracle.

-The ResilientOracle is the primary price feed contract for the Rheofi Protocol.
-It implements a multi-source price validation architecture that cross-references prices from multiple oracle sources to ensure accuracy and resistance to manipulation.
+The primary price-feed contract.
+Implements multi-source price validation that cross-references prices from configured oracle adapters to ensure accuracy and resistance to manipulation.

-Rather than relying on a single oracle, the ResilientOracle aggregates prices from a configurable set of oracle adapters (e.g., Chainlink, TWAP, Pyth) and applies validation rules to detect anomalies.
-Each asset can be configured with a main oracle, a pivot oracle, and a fallback oracle.
-The pivot oracle is used to validate the main oracle's price against configurable bounds, and the fallback oracle provides a secondary price source if the main oracle fails validation.
+Rather than relying on a single oracle, ResilientOracle aggregates prices from a configurable set of adapters (e.g., Chainlink, TWAP, Pyth) and applies validation rules to detect anomalies.
+Each asset can be configured with a main, pivot, and fallback oracle.
+The pivot validates the main price against bounds; the fallback covers the case when validation fails.

-This design protects the protocol from oracle manipulation attacks, stale data, and single points of failure.
+This design protects the protocol from oracle manipulation, stale data, and single points of failure.

 getPrice